-Besides its size, RSA, including RSA Conference USA, prides itself on providing a venue where both established and new security professionals can present their research to conference attendees and prepare themselves for future challenges in information security.
+Besides its size, RSA, including RSA Conference USA, prides itself on providing a venue where both established and new security professionals can present their research to conference attendees and prepare themselves for future challenges in information security

-The SANS Series is sponsored by the SANS Institute, a research and education organization which promotes infosec training and certification around the world.
+The SANS Series is sponsored by the SANS Institute, a research and education organization that promotes infosec training and certification around the world.
 Its programs consist of intensive training usually spread out over several days.

 Where: Washington Hilton Hotel, Washington District of Columbia, USA